samanamonitor/Monitoring_Agent/README.md

   * `GOOGLE_CLIENT_ID`: web client ID for Google OAuth 2.0 credentials
   * `GOOGLE_CLIENT_SECRET`: web client secret for Google OAuth 2.0 credentials
   * `MONGO_URI`: (optional) When not set, it's default value is `mongodb://localhost:27017/monitoringAgentDB`
   * `ELASTICSEARCH_URL`: (optional) If not set, search functionality is disabled.
 If elasticsearch is installed locally with defaults, this should be set to `http://localhost:9200`.
+A JSON file should appear at that URL if Elasticsearch is running.
+If not, try starting it by running `$ sudo service elasticsearch start`.
 * Copy the project to Apache's `www` directory.
 Should look something like this:
 ```script
 $ sudo cp -r ~/Monitoring_Agent /var/www/Monitoring_Agent